Shivpal Yadav announces formation of new outfit for Yadav community

 Pragatisheel Samajwadi Party Lohia founder Shivpal Yadav on Thursday announced formation of a new organisation for the Yadav community, and said it will fight for the cause of social justice.

-Yadav said the organisation -- Yadav Renaissance Mission -- was not for or against any political party.
+Yadav said the organisation -- Yadukul Renaissance Mission -- was not for or against any political party.

 While Shivpal is the patron of the organisation, former MP from Sambhal DP Yadav is its president while writer Vishwatma is founder member of the Mission.